-Trie is an efficient information reTrieval data structure.
+Trie is an efficient information retrieval data structure.
 Using Trie, search complexities can be brought to optimal limit (key length).
-If we store keys in binary search tree, a well balanced BST will need time proportional to M * log N, where M is maximum string length and N is number of keys in tree.
+If we store keys in a binary search tree, a well balanced BST will need time proportional to M * log N, where M is the maximum string length and N is the number of keys in the tree.
 Using Trie, we can search the key in O(M) time.
-However the penalty is on Trie storage requirements (Please refer Applications of Trie for more details)
+However, the penalty is on Trie storage requirements (Please refer to Applications of Trie for more details)

 Every node of Trie consists of multiple branches.
 Each branch represents a possible character of keys.
-We need to mark the last node of every key as end of word node.
-A Trie node field isEndOfWord is used to distinguish the node as end of word node.
-A simple structure to represent nodes of the English alphabet can be as following,
+We need to mark the last node of every key as the end of the word node.
+A Trie node field isEndOfWord is used to distinguish the node as the end of the word node.
+A simple structure to represent nodes of the English alphabet can be as follows,

 // Trie node